lee-t/ToolUniverse/docs/guide/mcp_support.rst

 **Complete guide to Model Context Protocol (MCP) integration with ToolUniverse**

-ToolUniverse provides comprehensive support for the Model Context Protocol (MCP), enabling seamless integration with AI assistants, reasoning models, and agentic systems.
+ToolUniverse provides comprehensive support for the Model Context Protocol (MCP), enabling seamless integration with AI scientists, reasoning models, and agentic systems.
 This guide covers everything you need to know about using ToolUniverse through MCP.

 What is MCP?
 ------------

-The Model Context Protocol (MCP) is a standardized protocol that enables AI assistants to securely connect to external tools and data sources.
+The Model Context Protocol (MCP) is a standardized protocol that enables AI scientists to securely connect to external tools and data sources.
 ToolUniverse implements MCP through the Scientific Model Context Protocol (SMCP), extending standard MCP capabilities with scientific domain expertise.

 Key Benefits:
-- **Standardized Integration**: Connect to any MCP-compatible AI assistant
+- **Standardized Integration**: Connect to any MCP-compatible AI scientist
-- **Scientific Tool Access**: Direct access to 600+ scientific tools
+- **Scientific Tool Access**: Direct access to 649+ scientific tools
 - **Intelligent Discovery**: AI-powered tool search and recommendation
 - **Secure Communication**: Standardized protocol ensures secure tool execution
 - **Production Ready**: High-performance architecture for real-world applications